-There are no specific rules regarding control in the context of ESI, therefore general procedural rules apply.
-These rules state that a court must order a party in possession of evidence to produce it within a specific time.11 If the party does not produce the evidence and does not provide a sound reason and, based on other elements of judgement, the existence of the evidence and its content are manifestly credible, there will be a presumption of guilt.
-The concealment of evidence can be considered proof that the evidence exists.
-In certain cases, the non-disclosure can be justified, for example, because of attorney–client privilege (see Section V).
+There are no specific rules regarding control in the context of ESI; therefore, general procedural rules apply.
+These rules state that a court must order a party in possession of evidence to produce it within a specific time.16 If the party does not produce the evidence and does not provide a sound reason, and, based on other elements of judgement, the existence of the evidence and its content are manifestly credible, there will be a presumption of guilt.17 The concealment of evidence can be considered proof that the evidence exists.
+In certain cases, the non-disclosure can be justified, for example, because of attorney–client privilege.

 Preservation of ESI is a complex subject.
-Although Argentine legislation does not have any specific rule determining the length of time that ESI must be kept, the Argentine Civil and Commercial Code (CCC)13 stipulates that, in general, documents should be preserved for 10 years.
-Therefore, it is reasonable to assume that ESI should also be preserved for 10 years.
-Preservation not only implies not destroying records, but also maintaining them so that they do not suffer deterioration owing to the passage of time or exposure to any harmful elements, allowing them to be consulted or made available if required.
-With regard to ESI, it will be necessary to guarantee its authenticity, so that the origin of the information is certain.14
+Although Argentine legislation does not have any specific rule determining the length of time that ESI must be kept, the Civil and Commercial Code (CCC)21 stipulates that, in general, documents should be preserved for 10 years; therefore, it is reasonable to assume that ESI should also be preserved for 10 years.

-In a case in 2017, the Third Civil, Commercial, Mining and Tax Chamber of the province of Mendoza15 ruled in favour of the admissibility of ESI when it admitted the validity of a chain of emails and various messages sent by the popular platform WhatsApp to prove the intervention of a real estate agent in a transaction regarding the sale of a property.
-This judicial decision implements a rule of utmost importance from an evidentiary aspect in the judicial field: the admissibility of exchanges of emails and WhatsApp messages as evidence of the existence of a contractual relationship.
+In a case in 2017, the 3rd Civil, Commercial, Mining and Tax Chamber of the province of Mendoza27 ruled in favour of the admissibility of ESI when it admitted the validity of a chain of emails and various messages sent by the popular platform WhatsApp to prove the intervention of a real estate agent in a transaction regarding the sale of a property.
+This judicial decision implements a rule of utmost importance from an evidential aspect in the judicial field: the admissibility of exchanges of emails and WhatsApp messages as evidence of the existence of a contractual relationship.

-Article 287 of the CCC is concerned with distinguishing the different types of documents that can be brought into the process, and this distinction helps to evaluate the probative value of different means of evidence.
-This rule distinguishes between public and private instruments as follows:
+Article 287 of the CCC is concerned with distinguishing the different types of documents that can be brought into the process.
+This distinction helps to evaluate the probative value of different means of evidence.
+The rule distinguishes between public and private instruments.

-- a public instrument is one authorised with the solemnities required by law by a competent public official, a condition that makes it the element of evidence with the greatest probative value; and
+- A public instrument is one authorised with the solemnities required by law by a competent public official, a condition that makes it the element of evidence with the greatest probative value.

 - private instruments that have a signature (handwritten or digital); and